tilmanrassy/emacs-dir-treeview/README.md

 ### Navigating in the tree, with and without mouse

-Navigating in the tree is straight forward.
-A left click on the `[+]` or `[-]` symbols expand or collapse the respective directory, respectively.
-A left click on the filename opens the respective file in Emacs.
+Navigating in the tree with the mouse is straight forward.
+A left click on the `[+]` or `[-]` symbols expand or collapse the respective directory.
+A left click on a filename opens the respective file in Emacs.

+It is possible to navigate in the tree completely without the mouse, only with the keyboard:

+* The up and down arrow keys jump to the previuos or next node, respectively.
+The point (i.e., the cursor) is placed on the `[+]` resp. `[-]` symbol if the node is a directory, and on the node's filename otherwise.
+* The `SPACE` key expands/collapses the respective directory if the point is on a `[+]`/`[-]` symbol.
+* The `RETURN` key expands/collapses the respective directory if the point is on a `[+]`/`[-]` symbol.
+* The `RETURN` key opens the respective file in Emacs if the point is on a filename.

 T.B.C.